 Emotional Sobriety: What It is and Why It is Important

-In 2013, an estimated 24.6 million Americans ages 12 and older reported using an illicit drug in the prior month.1 In 2009, there were 23.6 million people living with alcoholism or drug addiction in the U.S., and of those, only 10% received treatment at a rehab facility.2 For people recovering from addictions and those just contemplating seeking professional help, sobriety is typically the foremost goal.
+Millions of people are struggling with addiction.
+For people recovering from addictions and those just contemplating seeking professional help, sobriety is typically the foremost goal.
 Everyone in recovery hopes to attain and maintain sobriety, which usually means complete drug and alcohol abstinence.
 Unfortunately, some people with addictions focus too much on this singular goal and forget about emotional sobriety, which enables one to live a substance abuse-free life that is productive and satisfying.

 What Is Emotional Sobriety?